 The discount rate used to measure the total OPEB liability was 7.00 percent.
-The projection of cash flows used to determine the discount rate assumed plan member contributions will be made at the current contribution rate and that County contributions will be made at rates equal to the actuarially determined contribution rates.
-For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected County contributions that are intended to fund benefits of from future plan members, are not included.
-Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future OPEB payments for current plan members.
-Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
+The projection of cash flows used to determine the discount rate assumed OPEB plan member contributions will be made at the current contribution rate and that County contributions will be made at rates equal to the actuarially determined contribution rates.
+For this purpose, only employer contributions that are intended to fund benefits of current OPEB plan members and their beneficiaries are included.
+Projected County contributions that are intended to fund the service costs of future OPEB plan members and their beneficiaries, as well as projected contributions from future OPEB plan members, are not included.
+Based on these assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-(c) Net OPEB Liability
+(c) Net OPEB Asset

-At June 30, 2021, the System reported a liability of \$420,338 for its proportionate share of the net OPEB liability.
-The actuary calculated total OPEB liability was based on participant data collected as of June 30, 2019 and an actuarial valuation of the same date rolled forward to June 30, 2020, using the entry age actuarial cost method, with a measurement date of June 30, 2020.
-At June 30, 2020, the System's proportion was 2.41 percent, an increase of 0.03 percent from its proportion measured as of June 30, 2019.
+At June 30, 2022, the System reported an asset of (\$1,014,287) for its proportionate share of the net OPEB liability.
+The actuary calculated total OPEB (asset) liability was based on participant data collected as of June 30, 2020 and an actuarial valuation of the same date rolled forward to June 30, 2021, using the entry age actuarial cost method, with a measurement date of June 30, 2021.
+At June 30, 2021, the System's proportion was 2.41 percent, no change from its proportion measured as of June 30, 2020.

-The net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
-The System's net OPEB liability is determined by the System's proportionate share of the OPEB plan participation.
-The System's share of the net OPEB liability at June 30, 2021 is presented below:
+The net OPEB asset was measured as of June 30, 2021, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of that date.
+The System's net OPEB asset is determined by the System's proportionate share of the OPEB plan participation.
+The System's share of the net OPEB asset at June 30, 2022 is presented below: